Trump Administration Invokes Executive Privilege Over Mueller Report

 The Trump administration has invoked executive privilege over the contents of the Mueller report, escalating the confrontation between congressional Democrats and the White House over documents related to the investigation of President Trump and the Russian interference in the 2016 election.

 Assistant Attorney General Stephen Boyd released a letter to House Judiciary Committee Chairman Jerry Nadler, D-N.Y., "to advise you that the President has asserted executive privilege over the entirety of the subpoenaed materials."

-The letter called it a"protective assertion" to ensure "the President's ability to make a final decision whether to assert privilege following a full review of these materials."
+The letter called it a"protective assertion" to ensure "the president's ability to make a final decision whether to assert privilege following a full review of these materials."

-The assertion came as the House Judiciary Committee debated whether to hold Attorney General William Barr in contempt of Congress for refusing its demands to turn over an underacted version of the report.
+The assertion came as the House Judiciary Committee debated whether to hold Attorney General William Barr in contempt of Congress for refusing its demands to turn over an unredacted version of the report.

-The dispute centers on congressional Democrats' demands to see the entire version of special counsel Robert Mueller's report into Russian interference in the 2016 election.
-A redacted version of the report has been made public, and a select group of lawmakers has been able to view a less-redacted version.
-But Democrats want a wider circle of lawmakers, including all members of the judiciary and intelligence committees to see the complete report as well as the underlying evidence, including the investigative files that Mueller collected.
+The dispute centers on congressional Democrats' demands to see the entire version of special counsel Robert Mueller's report into Russian interference in the 2016 election, and within a broader effort by the House to investigate Trump.

+A redacted version of Mueller's report has been made public, and a select group of lawmakers has been offered the chance to view a less-redacted version.

+But Democrats want a wider circle of lawmakers, including all members of the judiciary and intelligence committees, to see the complete report as well as the underlying evidence, including the investigative files that Mueller collected.

-A Justice Department letter sent Tuesday night said releasing that information "would force the Department to risk violating court orders and rules in multiple ongoing prosecutions, as well as risk the disclosure of information that could compromise ongoing investigations."
+A Justice Department letter sent Tuesday night said releasing that information "would force the department to risk violating court orders and rules in multiple ongoing prosecutions, as well as risk the disclosure of information that could compromise ongoing investigations."

-White House press secretary Sarah Sanders tweeted that "Faced with Chairman Nadler's blatant abuse of power, and at the Attorney General's request, the President has no other option than to make a protective assertion of executive privilege."
+White House press secretary Sarah Sanders also tweeted that "Faced with Chairman Nadler's blatant abuse of power, and at the Attorney General's request, the President has no other option than to make a protective assertion of executive privilege."

 Sanders called it "sad that Chairman Nadler is only interested in pandering to the press and pleasing his radical left constituency."

 Statement on Executive Privilege pic.twitter.com/6ujCZDnMC0— Sarah Sanders (@PressSec) May 8, 2019